boydm/font_metrics/README.md

 [![Build Status](https://travis-ci.org/boydm/font_metrics.svg?branch=master)](https://travis-ci.org/boydm/font_metrics)
 [![Codecov](https://codecov.io/gh/boydm/font_metrics/branch/master/graph/badge.svg)](https://codecov.io/gh/boydm/font_metrics)

+## Update
+Version 0.5 has several major chagnes, including wrapping at word boudaries and, frankly, fixes a bug when calculating the widths.

+It also removes serialization and now just returns the struct.
+This library shouldn't have an opinion on how you want to serialize it's data.
+I suggest you use something like :erlang.term_to_binary to get it done.
+Scenic no longer needs this functionality and that really pointed out how it shouldn't be here.

+## Overview
 This library works with pre-generated font metrics data to explore and calculate various measurements of text in a given font and size.